 A Valid operation after assignment

-B Won’t compile, i is int not string
+B Won’t compile, i is int, not string

 Type inference still checks at compile time whereas dynamic typing defers its type checking to runtime.
 Listing 1.3 illustrates the same basic operations; it just adds one operation because the type of a variable can be changed at runtime.